an-thony350/multithread-chat-app/README.md

   - Respects recipients' mute lists by calling `recipient_has_muted_sender`.
   - Does not deliver a sender's message to themselves.
 - Private messaging (`sayto`):
-  - The server parses the first token of `payload` as recipient name, finds recipient index via `find_client_by_name`, checks if recipient muted the sender, then sends a direct UDP message to the recipient and a `SYS$` ack to the sender.
+  - The server parses the first token of `payload` as recipient name, finds recipient on the linked list via `find_client_by_name`, checks if recipient muted the sender, then sends a direct UDP message to the recipient and a `SYS$` ack to the sender.

 ### History buffer (PE 1)
 - Circular buffer implemented with: